0X-JonMichaelGalindo/FuzzySearch/README.md

 instance.init( data, keys, copy, fast );
 ```

 FuzzySearch includes validation checks for parameters.
 These checks prevent search table corruption at instantiation.
 However, they are extremely costly to performance.

-If you are deploying validated data for searching, or if you are generating data from validity enforcing-code, or if you have a validating pipeline in place, disable these internal checks to speed initialization.
+If you are deploying validated data for searching, or if you are generating data from validity-enforcing code, or if you have a validating pipeline in place, disable these internal checks to speed initialization.

 Because validation only happens at instantiation, this parameter has no effect on search speed, only load speed.

+FuzzySearch's algorithm behavior on malformed, unvalidated data is undefined.

 # Search Parameters

 Only the target string parameter is required.

 ```
-const results = instance.search(
+const results = await instance.search(
     target: string
     limit: unset | int
 )